bartoluzuzazo/StockWatcher/README.md

 # StockWatcher

-StockWatcher is a fullstack web application made using C# with EntityFramework and Blazor Web Assembly.
+StockWatcher is a simple fullstack web application made using C# with EntityFramework and Blazor Web Assembly.

-This website allows the user to search stock prices and news regarding the selected company.
+This website allows registered users to search stock prices and news regarding the selected company.
 Futhermore, the user can add any stock to the private watchlist.

 All stock data is downloaded form [Polygon.io](https://polygon.io/docs)